Aundha Nagnath

-Aundha Naganath is a town in Hingoli district of Maharashtra State in India.
+Aundha Naganath is a town in the Hingoli district of the Maharashtra state in India.
 The town is known for the Aundha Nagnath Temple, a Hindu temple.
-It is the 8th Jyotirling out of 12 that is dedicated to Shiva.
 The town is also known for the Siddheshwar Dam, which is about 15 km away from the city in the western direction.
 It is the proposed site for the LIGO-India Project, a planned gravitational wave detector that lies 12 km away from the town.
 After its scheduled completion in 2024, this research facility will be the fifth such facility after Hanford, Washington, Livingston, Louisiana in the USA, Virgo in Italy and KAGRA in Japan.

 Geography

-Aundha Nagnath town rests on the Deccan Trap in the Marathwada Region of Maharashtra.
+Aundha Nagnath rests on the Deccan Trap in the Marathwada region of Maharashtra.
 The Aundha Lake is situated on the southern side is the major source of water for the town.

 Demography

 As per the 2011 census, Aundha has a total of 2744 families residing.
 The town has a population of 14801 of which 7515 were males while 7286 were females.
-The average sex ratio of the town was 970, which is higher than the Maharashtra state average of 929.
 The literacy rate of the town was 82.33% about the same as the 82.34% of Maharashtra.
 Male literacy stands at 89.45% while the female literacy rate was 74.98%.
 Schedule Caste (SC) constitutes 15.57% while Schedule Tribe (ST) were 2.70% of total population.